How to Take Vacation When You're a Freelancer

 Every worker needs a vacation, a time to recharge your batteries, let your stress levels sink back to tolerable levels, and just plain give your brain and body a rest.
 When you're a freelancer, you might need a vacation more than most – the very nature of your job means that you can wind up working 24/7, when people who work for employers are enjoying those mysterious things known as "weekends" and "holidays."
 The challenge, of course, is how to make it happen.

-When you work for yourself, there are no bosses to give approval to your time off, but also no co-workers to pick up the slack while you're gone ... and no payroll department to keep those checks coming while you're catching some rays.
+When you work for yourself, there are no bosses to approve your time off, but also no co-workers to pick up the slack while you're gone ... and no payroll department to keep those checks coming while you're catching some rays.

 You might be forgiven for thinking that taking a vacation is impossible in your situation, but the good news is that it's really not.
 To pull it off, though, you'll need to do a little extra work to make things go smoothly.
 Here's how.